 Why Software Sustainability

 Software is fundamental to research: 7 out of 10 researchers report their work would be impossible without it.
 From short, thrown-together temporary scripts to solve a specific problem, through an abundance of complex spreadsheets analysing collected data, to the hundreds of software engineers and millions of lines of code behind international efforts such as the Large Hadron Collider and the Square Kilometre Array, there are few areas of research where software does not have a fundamental role.
 As more research is based on results that are generated by software, there must be an increased focus on developing software that is reliable and which can be easily proven to produce reproducible results.
 Sustainability means that the software you use today will be available - and continue to be improved and supported - in the future.
+Career paths (such as the professionalisation of Research Software Engineering), credit for software, reproducible research, capacity and capability improvements all fall within the scope of software sustainability.

 More about Collaborations Workshop 2020